 Benefits of Circumcision

 There are many benefits of the circumcision.
-Circumcision is the commonest operation with lowest risks of complications by trained surgeons.
-There are different opinions whether there is a need for a male to be circumcised.
+Circumcision is the commonest operation with the lowest risks of complications by trained surgeons.
+There are different opinions, whether there is a need for a male to be circumcised.

-Medical literature and research showed that boy under 1 year is an optimal age for circumcision due to medical indication.
+Medical literature and research showed that boys under 1 year is an optimal age for circumcision due to medical indication.